afiosman/TG43-app/README.md

 ## 🧭 Overview

-This web application provides a modern, interactive implementation of the **TG-43(U1)** protocol for high-dose-rate (HDR) Ir-192 brachytherapy using the Varian VS2000 source model.
+This web application provides an interactive implementation of the **TG-43(U1)** protocol for high-dose-rate (HDR) Ir-192 brachytherapy using the Varian VS2000 source model.

 It supports:

 - Point-dose evaluation for multiple dwell positions
-- 2D isodose visualization using TPS-style color maps
+- 2D isodose visualization
 - Fully interactive dwell editing (positions, dwell times, orientation angles)
 - Real-time recalculation based on TG-43 parameters